Aspiring-Writer/_posts/tmf-2.md

 "I am not!"
 Zamara gasped.

 "Oh?
-When did you file for bankrupcy?"
+When did you file for bankruptcy?"

 "Shush you, get back to work."

 Rajar chuckled, "You're something else."

-"I know," She smiled mischievously, "and you don't have know the half of it."
+"I know," She smiled mischievously, "and you don't even know the half of it."

 ---

-Dorian looked at his watch for the fifth time. *Where ia she?* Samantha was late, and she was going to make him late as well.
+Dorian looked at his watch for the fifth time. *Where is she?* Samantha was late, and she was going to make him late as well.
 He hated being late, absolutely hated it.
 The only time he liked being late was when he was making a statement by doing it.
 He sighed in frustration, *Of all the days she choose to be late...*

 "Patience isn't one of your strengths, Dorian."

-Dorian turned to his brother, and tried to hide his annoyance.
+Dorian turned to his brother and tried to hide his annoyance.
 "So?
 I have many more valuable ones."

 Dragomir chuckled, "And what do you consider more valuable than patience?"